 To install a solar power or battery storage system at a customer’s premise in Ausgrid’s network, installers must have the appropriate Clean Energy Council installer accreditation and hold a NSW electrical license for any work on the customer’s electrical installation.

 Before installing a solar power or battery system in Ausgrid’s network you must submit the appropriate Connection Application for a new or upgraded embedded generator.
 There are different forms and processes depending on the size of the embedded generator.
-Please see embedded generation.
+Please see 'Connecting embedded generation'.

 The inverter being installed as part of the solar or battery storage system must be approved to Australian Standard 4777 for grid connected energy systems via inverters.
 The Clean Energy Council publishes an approved product list on their website.